Wampa842/MySummerMods/README.md

 If the command is called without or with wrong arguments, it'll display the help text.

-**Warning:** using this command will reset the car's rotation *instantaneously!* It might get damaged or stuck in the ground, especially the Gifu.
+**Warning: use at your own risk.** Using this command will reset the car's rotation *instantaneously!* It might get damaged or stuck in the ground, especially the Gifu.
 If the trailer is connected to the Kekmet, it'll flail uncontrollably.
-Cargo will almost certainly be launched into low orbit. **Use at your own risk.**
+If there are objects inside the vehicle, physics might freak out when they clip into each other.
+Cargo will almost certainly be launched into low orbit.

 ---
 ### Item cleanup (WIP)
 A console command that removes certain items (e.g. empty bottles, food) from the world to improve (?) performance.

+---
+### Alivieska GPS (WIP)
+A tiny web server that hosts a JSON file containing the Satsuma's position and the game's time of day, and a web application that'll hopefully connect to it and display the player's position on a map.

 ---
 #### Usage